rangle/augury/README.md

 ## Support for `enableDebugTools()`

 Prior to [Angular 2.2.0](https://github.com/angular/angular/blob/master/CHANGELOG.md#220-upgrade-firebooster-2016-11-14), `enableDebugTools()` would clobber `ng.probe`, which breaks Augury.
 Prior to that version, [this workaround](https://github.com/AngularClass/angular2-webpack-starter/blob/dbb7d10e6e84b8e88116d957f0047b422ab807c1/src/app/environment.ts#L28...L36) will circumvent the issue.

+## Support for NgUpgrade

+When upgrading AngularJS components for use within an Angular application, Augury works as expected.
+You will see the Angular component which wraps the AngularJS component, and you will be able to inspect the properties of the wrapping component.

+Currently there is no support for using Augury in the opposite scenario (downgrading Angular components for use in an AngularJS application).
+There have been requests for this functionality, but supporting it would require an almost complete reimplementation of Augury's introspection mechanics which is not feasible at the moment.
+It is something we continue to consider though, as we understand it's the more common case for NgUpgrade.

 ### License
 [MIT](LICENSE)